 - Incorporate Retinoid and Collagen Enriched Creams

 - Managing Skin Sensitivity

 Skin Care and Menopause; Tips for Better Skin After Menopause

-Hot flushes, dry skin, inflammation and breakouts.
-This sound familiar?
-Menopause is a natural process in which mature women transition to the next life stage but with it comes a multitude of unpleasant symptoms including a difficult to manage complexion.
+Hot flushes, dry skin, inflammation, and breakouts.
+Does this sound familiar?
+Menopause is a natural process in which mature women transition to the next life stage but with it comes with a multitude of unpleasant symptoms including a difficult to manage complexion.
 From seasonal influences to general cleansing and moisturizing tips, we look at the effect menopause has on the skin and here are tips for better skin after menopause.

 Menopause and Your Skin